 Figure 2 provides an illustration of our results for an example option and stock price path.
-As in Figure 1, the left panel depicts trade volumes for each day and each stock position in [0, 1] for a typical trading strategy evolved with the GP algorithm, but in the this case with quadratic transaction costs.
+As in figure 1, the left panel depicts trade volumes for each day and each stock position in [0, 1] for a typical trading strategy evolved with the GP algorithm, but in this case with quadratic transaction costs.
 The left panel shows that the trade volume is approximately a linear function of the stock position for most stock positions and most periods in time.
 Intersecting the graph with the horizontal plane at zero on the vertical axis, one obtains a curve through combinations of time and stock positions where there is no trade, and such that for other nearby points on the graph, the trade volume on the corresponding day is a constant fraction of the difference between the corresponding no-trade position and stock position.
 These observations suggest that linear trading strategies will provide good performance under quadratic transaction costs.

-The right-hand panel of Figure 2 shows the projection of the no-trade curve (grey) along with the GP hedge (bold black), and the delta hedge (dotted).
+The right-hand panel of figure 2 shows the projection of the no-trade curve (grey) along with the GP hedge (bold black) and the delta hedge (dotted).
 Also shown is the trade intensity (black), defined as trade volume divided by the absolute difference between the current stock position and the no-trade stock position.
 The latter closely tracks the Black-Scholes delta.
 The hedging strategy adjusts the stock position towards the no-trade stock position, but this adjustment is quite slow, as the trade intensity is typically less than 20%.
 We therefore observe large deviations between actual stock holdings and the no-trade curve.
 Closer to maturity the trade intensity is more volatile but then declines quickly (resembling the widening of the no-trade region under proportional costs).
-This general pattern of sluggish adjustment leads to substantial savings in transaction costs compared to the Black-Scholes delta.
+This general pattern of sluggish adjustment leads to substantial savings in transaction costs compared with the Black-Scholes delta.

-5.2 Linear GP-model
+5.2.
+Linear GP model

 To explore the performance of linear hedging strategies under quadratic costs, we apply the GP algorithm to trading strategies of the form where $\bar{x}(t_n)$ is the no-trade stock position and $\epsilon(t_n)$ is the trading intensity, and both are analytic expressions.
-The functions are constrained to be independent of stock holdings but are allowed to depend on time, greeks, and the parameter vector θ which are suppressed in (6).
-As in the proportional cost case, making use of information about the (approximate) structure of the optimal hedge leads to strategies that are slightly better than those obtained without such information.
-In the current case, the mean improvement in performance amounts to 0.3 cents per option.
-This improvement is of the same order of magnitude as in the proportional cost case, where the a priori information was known to be correct.
-We therefore conjecture that linear strategies of the form (6) are near-optimal for hedgers with CARA utility functions and quadratic transaction costs when the initial stock position is not too far from its desired level.
+The functions are constrained to be independent of stock holdings but are allowed to depend on time, Greeks, and the parameter vector θ which are suppressed in equation (6).

-$$\phi(t_n) = \epsilon(t_n) \cdot \left[\bar{x}(t_n) - x(t{n-1})\right] \tag{6}$$
+$$\phi(t_n) = \epsilon(t_n) \cdot [\bar{x}(t_n) - x(t{n-1})], \tag{6}$$